yorevs/homesetup/README.md

-mv              | **mv -iv** 'For safety, by default this command will input for confirmation' cls             | clear pk              | 'Kills all processes matching <ProcName>' db-cleanup      | 'Recursively delete Dropbox conflicted files from the current directory' vi              | vim tl              | 'Tail a log using colors specified in .tailor file.' df              | df -H
+mv              | **mv -iv** 'For safety, by default this command will input for confirmation' cls             | clear pk              | 'Kills all processes matching <ProcName>' cleanup-db      | 'Recursively delete Dropbox conflicted files from the current directory' vi              | vim tl              | 'Tail a log using colors specified in .tailor file.' df              | df -H